 Bank of Asia (BVI);

 The provisions of the FATCA apply in BVI and are relevant to US citizens.

 Possible through a power of attorney drawn up for specific or general purposes.

 We answer questions about banking matters in the BVI and can act as a local representative for solving certain bank-related matters (through the aforementioned power of attorney).

 |If you have questions prior to opening a bank account in the BVI, or once you have an account and need local assistance.

 Does the bank account for the company need to be based in BVI?

-What are the documents needed for opening a BVI bank account?
+What are the documents needed for opening a BVI bank account in 2023?

 Banks are subject to a set of regulations and thus in most cases, they will require the presence of the individual who opens the bank account.
 This means that the founder/s of the company will be required to be present at the bank when the documents for opening the account are filed.
 However, in some cases, the bank will accept that a representative, who holds a proper power of attorney issued specifically for this purpose, opens the account.
 One of our BVI company formation agents can provide additional details about how one of our specialists can act as the appointed representative for this purpose.